sportsdataverse/fastRhockey/README.md

 that produced some amazing conversations and projects in the women’s hockey space.

-In the past, the lack of data and access to the data has been the biggest barrier to entry, which this package is intended to alleviate.
+In the past, the lack of data and poor access to data have been the biggest barrier to entry in women’s hockey analytics, a barrier that this package is intended to alleviate.

 ------------------------------------------------------------------------